xpcoffee/rustbook-notes/README.md

 # rustbook

- Exercises while going through the rust-book
+Quick exercises and notes while going through the rust-book.

+This is very unlikely to be useful for you :)